JesShiru/Banking-Transaction-System/README.md

    SOURCE path/to/events.sql;

 ### Step 6: Run Additional Scripts (`transaction.sql`, `read.sql`)
--`transaction.sql` populates the database with sample transaction data to test triggers, procedures, and events in a realistic context.
+- `transaction.sql` populates the database with sample transaction data to test triggers, procedures, and events in a realistic context.
 - `read.sql` contains SELECT statements to retrieve and verify data from the database for **testing** or **reporting**.

-- To run the two scripts, follow the same process:
+To run the two scripts, follow the same process:
 - Open the script in MySQL Workbench.
 - Execute it using the Run Script button or the SOURCE command.